 REU Program Assessment

-Compiled by: David Mogk, Dept. Earth Sciences, Montana State University and Val Sloan, Education and Outreach, CIRES, University of Colorado at Boulder.
+Compiled by: David Mogk, Dept. Earth Sciences, Montana State University and Val Sloan, SOARS Center for Undergraduate Research, UCAR, Boulder, CO.
 Based on input from the GEO REU email list

 What is assessment?

 Data collection with the purpose of answering questions about: students' understanding, students' attitudes, students' skills, instructional design and implementation, and curricular reform (at multiple grain sizes)–from Diane Ebert-May.
 Assessment is "collecting data with a purpose" (NRC Integrating Research and Education: Biocomplexity Investigators Explore the Possibilities(NRC, 2003).
 What evidence is acceptable to demonstrate and measure progress towards goals, objectives and outcomes?

 Assessment often addresses the "what questions about teaching and learning—what do students know and what can they do?"
 Assessment provides evidence that things are working or not (e.g. Do students actually learn better?).
 Evaluation may be defined as "the systematic investigation of the merit or worth of an object" (NSF 93-152) and is often used in the context of "what value has been added through this project, and how do you know?"
 Project evaluation is often used to demonstrate accountability (e.g. have the project goals been met?).

 What's the difference between formative and summative assessment?

 The goal of formative assessment is to gather feedback that can be used by the instructor and the students to guide improvements in the ongoing teaching and learning context.
 These are low stakes assessments for students and instructors.

 The goal of summative assessment is to measure the level of success of proficiency that has been obtained at the end of an instructional unit (or REU program), by comparing it against some standard or benchmark.
 From Carnegie Mellon "Enhancing Teaching".

 - Improve student learning and development through improving the program.